 Students can connect their phones/tablets to University Wi-Fi.
 Please find more information here.

-Yes, Stephenson is a self-catered College, but we dine together often; informally with food from the cafe/bar, at College events such as our “Locomotion Dinners” (Informal Formals) and also, formally, at our Formal Dinners.
+Yes, Stephenson is a self-catered College, but we dine together often; informally with food from the café/bar, at College events such as our “Locomotion Dinners” (semi-formal dinners) and also, formally, at our Formal Dinners.

 DoesStephenson have Formal Dinners?